coosmiin/coosmiin.github.io/_posts/2020-12-31-notes-on-az-900-azure-fundamentals-certification.md

 	**Azure Security Center** is a monitoring service that provides visibility of your security posture across all of your services, both on Azure and on-premises.
 The term security posture refers to cybersecurity policies and controls, as well as how well you can predict, prevent, and respond to security threats.

 	Security Center includes advanced cloud defense capabilities for virtual machines, network security, and file integrity:
-	- Just-in-time VM access
+	- Just-in-time VM access: This access blocks traffic by default to specific network ports of virtual machines, but allows traffic for a specified time when an administrator requests and approves it.
-	- Adaptive application controls
+	- Adaptive application controls: In the background, Security Center uses machine learning to look at the processes running on a virtual machine.
+It creates exception rules for each resource group that holds the virtual machines and provides recommendations.
+This process provides alerts that inform the company about unauthorized applications that are running on its VMs.
-	- Adaptive network hardening
+	- Adaptive network hardening: Security Center can monitor the internet traffic patterns of the VMs and compare those patterns with the company's current network security group (NSG) settings.
+From there, Security Center can make recommendations on whether the NSGs should be locked down further and provide remediation steps.
-	- File integrity monitoring
+	- File integrity monitoring: Describes the monitoring of changes to important files on both Windows and Linux, registry settings, applications, and other aspects that might indicate a security attack.

 	**Secure score** is a measurement of an organization's security posture.
 Secure score is based on security controls, or groups of related security recommendations.
 Your score is based on the percentage of security controls that you satisfy.